We Have a Pope (film): Release

 The film was released in Italy on 15 April 2011 through 01 Distribution in collaboration with Sacher Distribuzione.
 It was launched on 460 screens.
-With 1,298,524 euro in revenues during the first weekend, the film entered the Italian box-office chart as number two, behind the American film Rio which premiered simultaneously.
 We Have a Pope showed In Competition at the 2011 Cannes Film Festival.

 Reception

+Box office

+With 1,298,524 euro in revenues during the first weekend, the film entered the Italian box-office chart as number two, behind the American film Rio which premiered simultaneously.

+Critical response

+We Have a Pope has an approval rating of 66% on review aggregator website Rotten Tomatoes, based on 82 reviews, and an average rating of 6.1/10.
+Metacritic assigned the film a weighted average score of 64 out of 100, based on 25 critics, indicating "generally favorable reviews".

 In France Les Cahiers du cinéma listed the film as the best picture of the year 2011.

 Deborah Young of The Hollywood Reporter called the film "a well-written, surprisingly mainstream comedy" and noted how it was less political than earlier works by Moretti, such as The Mass Is Ended and The Caiman: "Here the storyteller overpowers the moralist in every sense.
 Not a hint of clerical sex scandals clouds the surreal image of frolicking white-haired Cardinals; the most critical line in the film suggests the Church needs a leader who will bring great change, but even that plays as an offhand remark."
 Young went on to compliment the production design and cinematography, and called Moretti "one of the most creative filmmakers working in Italy".
 However, Young wrote, "the finale is a let-down, leaving the feeling of an artist paralyzed by his own perfectionism and his desperate search for originality at all costs."
-The film has a 65% rating at Rotten Tomatoes.

 Reactions from the Roman Catholic community were mixed.
 Vatican correspondent Salvatore Izzo called for a boycott of the film in the newspaper Avvenire, owned by the Italian Episcopal Conference.
 Izzo wrote: "We shouldn't touch the pope – the rock on which Jesus founded his Church."
 He continued: "Why should we support financially that which offends our religion?"
 Vatican Radio commented on the film and found it to contain "no irony, no caricature" of the pope.
 Regarding the prospect of an official condemnation of the film from church authorities, Sandro Magister, an Italian journalist specialising in Vatican issues, said: "If there were to be one, it would only help the producer.
 He would be very happy with a polemic that is completely without foundation."